AOrto/AOrto.github.io/README.md

   <h2>Corcoran Announcements:</h2>
 </div>

-If you see this ask President Orton: if he's ready for a pokemon battle?
+If you see this ask President Orton: whats his favorite conspiracy theory?

-also tell him this fun fact: only mario has sold more games then pokemon
+also tell him this fun fact: though some people believe the world is flat they are wrong its actually just hollow

 <h3>New Gate Code: 3185</h3>
 ---